Chia-Network/drplotter/README.md

 - **Temporary Setting**: For a temporary setup in a bash shell, use:

     ```
-    export DRSERVER_IP_ADDRESS='Your_drserver_ip_address'
+    export DRSERVER_IP_ADDRESS='Your_drserver_ip_address:port'
     ```
-    Replace 'Your_drserver_ip_address' with ip address of your machine running drserver.
-If you used a different port than the default, append the port after a semi-colon to the ip address, e.g. `192.168.0.2:2323` for setting the port to `2323`.
+    Replace 'Your_drserver_ip_address:port' with ip address and port of your machine running drserver.
+Append the port after a semi-colon to the ip address, e.g. `192.168.0.2:8080` for setting the port to `8080`.

 - **Persistent Setup:**